karsha19/odin-recipes/README.md

 The learned skills before this project were on the html boilerplate, git, and html elements.

-August 18 2024 - Project Complete
+August, 18 2024 - Project Complete

 This is the HTML Project for the Foundations Portion of The Odin Project.
 The site is utilizing href for images, it has multiple pages to manuever to using href.